afrechtoasta/myPortfolio/manual.md

 ---
 # How to install your CC and Mods
+**Extracting files**
+After downloading your file, you’ll possibly need to extract the file.
+ 1. Navigate to File Explorer on Windows and Finder on MacOS.
+Once there, find the ‘Download’ section and click on it.
+ 2. Find the file you downloaded and click on it to highlight it.
+ 3. You’ll notice that each file has information about it broken into columns, like Name, Size, Date Added or Date Modified.
+We are looking at the column titled either Type or Kind.
+So focusing on your highlighted file find the Type and Kind for the file
+ 4. If you see .package, .ts4script, or .txt it won’t have to be extracted, so you can move to the next section.
+ 5. If you see .zip, .rar, or .7z, it’ll have to be extracted.
+Which can be found [here](#FAQ) in the FAQ section.

 ---
 # FAQ
 **How do I access the EA App and create an account?**